tenbamboo/highCharts-offline-export/README.md

 	<script src="canvg.min.js"></script>

-	replace highcharts code as a.post function :
+	replace highcharts code as a.post function(or  you can see js/replace.js file):

 	a.post = function(a, b) {